 These are my go-to’s, even my husband loves them!
 You can see him use them in the zip code project we did together!
 They are easy to use and they really do help make the paint evenly spread and fill the stencil easily.

-Same when using the jumbo daubers.
-Basically interchangeable and whatever one I get my hands on first is the one I will be using.
+Obviously, if the project is a bigger stencil project you would go for the jumbo dauber.
+And the smaller, you would go for the finger dauber.
 If you haven’t ever worked with these tools before you are going to love how easily and efficiently you can get your stencil complete!

 When you are done using your stencils it is best to store them flat and clean.
 You can use a baby wipe to clean your stencils after each use or wash them with a little soap and water.
 Allow them to dry and make sure they are flat during the drying process.
 You do not want your stencils to curl up.

 Stenciling is an amazing and easy way to transfer words and designs onto wood.
-I love how stencils can turn a plain piece of wood into a beautiful home wall decor.
+I love how stencils can turn a plain chair into a beautiful piece of home decor.
 When it comes to using stencils on wood, don’t be afraid; just be inspired.
 Follow these simple steps, and in no time, you will be stenciling like a pro!

 - Lay out your stencils to make sure they will fit the wood piece you have